Irene-24/generator/gen-art.md

   }
 ```

-This is what mine looks like now
+This is what mine looks like now,

 ```
 {